Kri23/Yolov5_ObjectDetection_FlaskApp/README.md

-# Assessment_AIMonkLabs
+# YOLOv5 Object Detection Application (Python Flask)
-This is a private repository made to share solution for assesment shared by AIMonk Labs
+This is application uses yolov5 pretrained model for object detection in the user submitted images.

 ## Installation